Thijs20891019/TesDSL/README.md

         C1 +> C2    -> all files from condition 1 and 2.

 input :Goal
-    Declares a goal within a file to be executed later by run/1, it isn't executed at load time.
+    Declares a goal within a file to be executed later by the dsl, it isn't executed at load time.

-run(+Options)
+run
     Shows the outcomes from the goals within input/1.
-The options: show_true(Bool)     -> show succeeded input(s), default true. show_false(Bool)    -> show failed input(s), default false. write(+File)        -> output to file, default to terminal. write()             -> output to output.tesdsl, default to terminal.

-runf
-    Uses run/1 with the options: show_true(true), show_false(true), write().

-run
-    Uses run/1 with the default options.
 ```